Why is Jane Austen so good? Professor John Mullan's explanation

-The self-centred Clergy Wife Mrs Norris from Mansfield Park
+The amicable clergy wife Mrs Grant from Mansfield Park

 Plus news, book reviews, quiz, letters, reports from Austen societies and much much more!